SQA Highers and Advanced Highers

 Entry requirements for applicants with Highers and Advanced Highers.

-If you are applying to Medicine or Veterinary Medicine, you must have achieved at least five Highers at the required grades by the end of S5, and will typically be required to achieve two Advanced Highers and a further Higher in S6.
+If you are applying for medicine or veterinary medicine, you must have achieved at least five Highers at the required grades by the end of S5, and will typically be required to achieve two Advanced Highers in S6.

 Breadth of study